In Defense of the Option Trader

 He simply charged me all game long, hunting me down and then sprinting his character at mine as fast as he could, heavy weapons blazing, and then mauling me in vicious hand-to-hand combat if I were still alive when he reached me.

 His video-game combat style mirrored his underlying philosophy of life.
 It was a philosophy born of the gut, not the head.
 His technique was to overwhelm, fluster, and outfire me, all the while never giving me a stationary target at which to return fire.
-He was confident of his tactical resources to deal with any situation that might arise.

 What was important was to be bold and act.